blueorange589/miscalculator/ethics.md

 this has ruined your life and the world.

-coupled with duality from india. tht it creates and live with its opposite.
+coupled with duality from india. that it creates and live with its opposite.

 the demand for ethics is unethical, so paradoxal.